unixwzrd/unixwzrd.github.io/html/resources.md

 ### International Help

+- [Child Helpline International](https://childhelplineinternational.org/helplines/) - Find child and youth helplines in countries and territories around the world.
 - [Find A Helpline](https://findahelpline.com/) - Search for verified crisis and emotional-support helplines by country and topic.
-- [Child Helpline International](https://childhelplineinternational.org/helplines/) - Find child and youth helplines in countries and territories around the world.

 ### United States Crisis and Support

 - [988 Suicide & Crisis Lifeline](https://988lifeline.org/) - Call or text 988, or use online chat, for free and confidential support 24/7.
+- [Childhelp National Child Abuse Hotline](https://childhelphotline.org/) - Call, text, or chat with a counselor for support and guidance involving child abuse 24/7.
 - [Crisis Text Line](https://www.crisistextline.org/) - Free, confidential crisis support by text or chat.
 - [NAMI HelpLine](https://www.nami.org/nami-helpline/) - Mental health information, support, and service navigation for individuals and families.
 This is not a crisis line.
 - [National Domestic Violence Hotline](https://www.thehotline.org/) - Free, confidential support, safety planning, and referrals to counseling, legal help, and local services 24/7.
-- [Childhelp National Child Abuse Hotline](https://childhelphotline.org/) - Call, text, or chat with a counselor for support and guidance involving child abuse 24/7.

 ### Finding Ongoing Care

+- [BetterHelp](https://www.betterhelp.com) - Commercial online therapy service; not a crisis service.
+- [Psychology Today Therapist Directory](https://www.psychologytoday.com/us/therapists) - Commercial directory for locating therapists and other mental health professionals.
 - [SAMHSA Find Help](https://www.samhsa.gov/find-help) - U.S. mental health and substance-use support, helplines, and treatment locators, including [FindTreatment.gov](https://findtreatment.gov/).
-- [Psychology Today Therapist Directory](https://www.psychologytoday.com/us/therapists) - Commercial directory for locating therapists and other mental health professionals.
-- [BetterHelp](https://www.betterhelp.com) - Commercial online therapy service; not a crisis service.

 ### Evidence-Based Information

+- [Centers for Disease Control and Prevention: Suicide Prevention](https://www.cdc.gov/suicide/) - Current U.S. public-health information, data, prevention strategies, and resources.
 - [National Institute of Mental Health: Suicide Prevention](https://www.nimh.nih.gov/health/topics/suicide-prevention) - Research-based information, statistics, warning signs, and links to help and support.
-- [Centers for Disease Control and Prevention: Suicide Prevention](https://www.cdc.gov/suicide/) - Current U.S. public-health information, data, prevention strategies, and resources.
+- [Suicide Prevention Statistics and Resources](https://advisement.com/suicide-prevention-statistics-and-resources/) - Suicide is a preventable death.
+That means that if a person receives enough support and treatment, it may be possible to prevent a person from seeking out such a drastic outcome.

 <br>